timcurzon/nomad-cluster/README.md

 Now you have a running cluster, it's time to start up some services.

-Firstly, __Fabio__.
+Firstly, __Fabio__, the cluster edge router.
 SSH into node-1, then...

 ```
 nomad run /services/fabio.nomad
 ```

-Check out the Fabio job status in the Nomad UI, then check the Fabio UI:
+Check out the Fabio job status in the Nomad UI (3 instances should be running), then check the Fabio UI:

 - Nomad job UI: `http://172.16.0.101:4646/ui/jobs/fabio`
 - Fabio UI: `http://172.16.0.101:9998`